openbridge/wordpress/README.md

 ```bash
 /usr/local/bin/docker-compose -f /home/ec2-user/wordpress.yml up -d --remove-orphans
 ```
+**NOTE**: `/home/ec2-user/` is the directory you ran the installer.
+Replace this with your actual directory.
+Normally this will be the HOME directory for the user account you used for the install.
+For example, for AWS it is likely that `/home/ec2-user/` may be the path.
+Just do not copy this blindly as it is dependent on your unique environment.

 ## Can I automate `letsencrypt` SSL renewals
 Yes, you can setup a renewal process.
 The `letsencrypt` docs say check twice a day for changes.
 The the renewal process with cron will look something like this: